approximately-equal/kingmaker-thesis/contents/matter/background.typ

 ]

 #definition(title: "Mallows")[
-  Let $pi_0$ be the central ranking of the candidates (e.g. $A prec B prec C$), and $phi.alt in [0, oo)$ be the cohesion parameter.
+  Let $pi_0$ be the central ranking of the candidates (e.g., $A prec B prec C$), and $phi.alt in [0, oo)$ be the cohesion parameter.
 Additionally set a distance function $d$ that measures the distance between two rankings $pi$ and $pi_0$.
 Typically this distance function is the Kendall Tau distance, which counts the number of pairwise disagreements between two rankings.

   The Mallows model randomly realizes some ballot $pi$ with probability according to: $
     P[pi] prop exp(-phi.alt dot d(pi, pi_0))